Irresistible Cinnamon Raisin Biscuits are made with fluffy biscuits, studded with plump raisins and are covered in sweet cinnamon glaze!

 - In a large bowl, combine flour, sugar, baking powder, baking soda, cinnamon, and salt.

 - Cut in vegetable shortening using a pastry blender or a fork until mixture is crumbly.

-- Roll dough to about ¾ inch thickness and cut with a 3-inch biscuit cutter or a mini biscuit cutter, and place on a parchment paper lined baking sheet.
+- Roll dough to about ¾ inch thickness on a lightly floured surface and cut with a 3-inch biscuit cutter or a mini biscuit cutter, and place on a parchment paper lined baking sheet.

 - Make sure not to twist the biscuits as you cut them.
 Just push down and then lift the biscuit up.

-- Bake for about 9-10 minutes for 3-inch biscuits and for about 6-8 minutes for mini biscuits.
+- Bake for about 10-15 minutes for 3-inch biscuits and for about 6-8 minutes for mini biscuits.

-- Now for the glaze, combine powdered sugar, milk, vegetable oil and cinnamon in a small bowl.
+- To make the glaze:, combine powdered sugar, milk, vegetable oil and cinnamon in a small bowl.
+Stir until completely mixed.